As a meditation teacher, many people ask me how to learn meditation at home.

-Personal meditation classes are the creme de la crème, and it is easy to see why.
-There is no other way of learning meditation in which you get to discuss your unique situations with a meditation teacher directly.
+Personal meditation lessons are the creme de la crème, and it is easy to see why.
+There is no other way of learning meditation in which you get to discuss your unique situations with a meditation teacher.

-Why is this the absolute best way of learning meditation at home?
+Why is this the absolute best way how to learn meditation at home?
 Honestly, I think it’s obvious.

 A private online meditation class allows you to discuss your situation and your mind with an expert.
 Just consider how complex your mind is.
 There is no way that some generic information from a book or app will give you the best answer to your unique problems.
 Only a one-on-one lesson with a private teacher can do that.

 Hate to gloat.
 But my experience has proven me right.
 As a private meditation teacher, I’ve had so many students with unique situations that required unique solutions.
 Just consider some of these students, whom I will keep unnamed to respect their privacy.

 Examples of my students:

 - One student told me that she felt like everyone she met was judging her.
 She’d been using breathing meditations, but they hadn’t solved the problem.
 I developed a unique method for her based on Buddhist Karuna.
 This technique trained her mind to see the world as a place of acceptance.
 Her words to me?
 “I cried with joy afterwards.”

 - Another student said specific thoughts consumed her and made it impossible to live in the moment.
 I taught her a form of meditation from Kriya yoga called Soham.
 It trained her mind to let go of thoughts.

 - Another student told me he couldn’t sleep at night because he was haunted by one specific thought, which represented itself as an image in his mind.
 I led him through Vipassana and taught him how to break down the thought, so it no longer affected them.
 He told me he slept properly the next night for the first time in months.